ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

 #### Viewing and managing results

 After a few minutes, the security tab in the repository will indicate that there are new security alerts.
+You will see a "Create a security update" button; if this button is clicked, it will create a Pull Request to update the vulnerable dependency.
+The next section will show you how to enable security updates for all applicable Dependabot alerts.

 **Note**: If this not the case, we can trigger an analysis by updating `authn-service/requirements.txt`